MicrosoftDocs/SupportArticles-docs/support/system-center/vmm/readding-library-server-error-2910.md

 ## Resolution

 To resolve this issue, wait a few seconds and then retry the installation again.
-If it continues to fail, reboot to the library server to stop any agent process that may be preventing the installation, then try the installation again.
+If it continues to fail, restart the library server to stop any agent process that may be preventing the installation, then try the installation again.